 Near Regent’s Park and the Zoo is Primrose Hill which has a panoramic view of central London.
 The London Zoo’s aviary tent and British Telecom Tower occupies the immediate foreground with the dome of St. Paul’s, the spires of Westminster Cathedral, and the lonely tower of Canary Wharf further off.

 Also, for a scenic view of the city go to suburban upscale Hampstead area and find Parliament Hill.
 A little further out is Highgate, the highest community in London proper where the cemetery boasts half the British literary scene of the 19th century, including Karl Marx’s grave.
-I cheated and took the bus to these areas.
+I took the bus to these areas.
 By purchasing a one day bus pass (2 pounds) you can quickly pass over areas of less interest.
 The advantage of bus over the Tube (subway) is you don’t lose the continuity of the City.